 Splittera split inteins as a tool for decorating VLPs:

 - universal process done in vitro through a trans-splicing reaction

-- viral particle and the antigen expressed separately, each in the most convenient host for correct post-translational modifications
+- the viral particle and the antigen are expressed separately, each in the most convenient host for correct post-translational modifications

 Learn more in our SPLITTERA - VLPs decoration flyer